awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 After you launch a Windows instance, you are responsible for installing updates on it\.
 You can manually install only the updates that interest you, or you can start from a current AWS Windows AMI and build a new Windows instance\.
 For information about finding the current AWS Windows AMIs, see [Finding a Windows AMI](finding-an-ami.md)\.

+**Note**
+Instances should be stateless when updating\.
+For more information, see [Managing Your AWS Infrastructure at Scale](https://d1.awsstatic.com/whitepapers/managing-your-aws-infrastructure-at-scale.pdf)\.

 For Windows instances, you can install updates to the following services or applications:
 +  [Microsoft Windows Server](http://windows.microsoft.com/en-us/windows/windows-update)
 +  [Microsoft SQL Server](http://technet.microsoft.com/en-us/library/ff803383.aspx)